 Ballynacally Tidy Towns

 Hello and welcome to our page where we hope to keep you informed on whats happening in Tidy Towns..
 We also encourage you to like our Facebook page to help us communicate with you.
-Please help us by liking and sharing our Facebook page with your friends.
+Please help us by liking and sharing our Facebook page, we would appreciate it.

 The Japanese Knotweed

+A talk was held in the community centre recently on best practice to prevent the spread of this invasive species (See slideshow here).
 Japanese knotweed is the most common and widespread of the knotweeds in Ireland.
 It has small, bright green leaves with a characteristic flat leaf base.
 Since its introduction it has infested a wide range of habitats, including the banks of rivers.
 The plant grows to 3 metres in height and forms very dense cover.
 Spread is rapid and the growth habit of the plant efficiently excludes native herbaceous species.
 It is hard to kill with professional help needed.
 Cutting should be avoided as this does not kill the plant but can allow it to spread, farmers with hedgecutters need to be especially vigilant as they can inadvertantly spread the plant to many areas.
+Spraying it with standard herbicides is also useless as it just regrowns having a 2m deep rootbase.
 Interestly the British think they may have found a way to kill it it a fungus and the introduction of a japaneese knotweed loving fly.
 More here.

 |CCC leaflet on Knotweed||Invasive species control||Advice on control||Download identification leaflet|

 |Japanese Knotweed stem I.D.||Council warning sign||Areas marked out by Tidy Towns members||Church rd spread|

 Knotweed being injected by a specialist firm employed by Tidy Towns late September 2017.